Google, Samsung, Huawei sued over Nortel patents

 | SAN FRANCISCO

-SAN FRANCISCO The group that owns thousands of former Nortel patents filed a barrage of patent lawsuits on Thursday against cell phone manufacturers including Google, the company it outbid in the Nortel bankruptcy auction.
+SAN FRANCISCO The group that owns thousands of former Nortel patents filed a barrage of patent lawsuits on Thursday against cell phone manufacturers including Google (GOOG.O), the company it outbid in the Nortel bankruptcy auction.

 Google is accused of infringing seven patents.
 The patents cover technology that helps match Internet search terms with relevant advertising, the lawsuit said, which is the core of Google's search business.